 The Geo Labs maintains a Quality Management System that is certified as being in conformity with ISO 9001 by Intertek.
-Select test methods are accredited to ISO/IEC 17025/2017.
+Select test methods are accredited by CALA to ISO/IEC 17025, and accreditation is limited to those tests on the Geo Labs' scope of testing.
 A copy of the Geo Labs' Scope of Accreditation is available upon request.